BIRDS OF THE WORLD

 [New Zealand]

 It is absolutely wonderful to see any of the 5 species of kiwi.
-Brown Kiwi is now split into three — North Island Brown Apteryx mantelli, Okarito Brown A. rowi, and Southern Brown A. australis — but everywhere a kiwi is elusive & mostly declining.
+Brown Kiwi is now split into three — North Island Brown Apteryx mantelli, Okarito Brown A. rowi, and Southern Brown A. australis — but everywhere a kiwi is elusive and mostly declining.
 Little Spotted A. owenii & Great Spotted A. haastii have limited ranges.
 These are nocturnal enigmas that probe for earthworms; females lay unbelievably large eggs for their body size.
 Totally unique, they behave like mammals in many ways.

 Yes;